Combined water and rock activities

 Combined water and rock activities is a term which refers to any activity where a multi-discipline approach needs to be adopted to provide appropriate management and safety cover, this will often include rules for a variety of activities to be followed or permits to be held.

-This generally includes activities referred to as; gorge walking, coasteering, canyoning.
+This generally includes activities referred to as; gorge walking, coasteering, and canyoning.
 These activities will vary depending on location, time of year, weather conditions and experience of the group.

 This guidance is written for the purpose of running combined water and rock activities as a scout-led activity.
+The rules on running these activities using an external provider can be found at www.scouts.org.uk/a-z.

 Management

 Many young people have little exposure to the challenges of combined water and rock activities.
-The diverse nature of the activities means that there will be unique considerations for leaders to take account of.
+The diverse nature of the activities means that there will be unique considerations for volunteer to take account of.

 The supervision ratios for the individual activity elements must be followed.
 These can be found in the factsheets of each activity.
 It is recommended that the group size does not exceed 10 with a single leader (not including the leader) or 16 with two leaders.
 Groups exceeding 16 participants may be better managed as two or more separate groups.
-The ratios may vary depending on the participant’s ability, local conditions, participant’s expectations or leaders experience and other factors.
+The ratios may vary depending on the participant’s ability, local conditions, participant’s expectations or volunteer experience and other factors.

 Definitions